jojokarlin/Git_DRI_Jan_2017/sections/examples.md

    --syllabus?.doc
 ```

 Many of us borrow and adapt from syllabi that colleagues have shared with us.
 For example, when I first taught, I was offered syllabi by colleagues who had taught the course before.
-I utilized some of their work as a base to build my particular course, and after developing my own syllabi I happily emailed them to other graduate students teaching for the first time.
+I used some of their work as a base to build my particular course, and after developing my own syllabi I happily emailed them to other graduate students teaching for the first time.

 This common and collegial practice has some challenges, however.
 As my colleagues and I emailed around Word documents, it became difficult to identify who had created which assignments or language, and we rarely got to see how others developed innovative approaches that would be useful in our own classes.